-It will ask Google Sheets account to select the spreadsheet again.
-Please select your account and spreadsheet from these steps.
+It will ask your Google Sheets account to select the spreadsheet again.
+Please select your account and spreadsheet in these steps.
 A header is required for rows in the spreadsheet.

 “We found a spreadsheet row!” message will be shown if your test is successful.

 Now you can proceed to the “action” setup.